Who is AWx?

-He became an airline pilot in 1986 and logged over 16.000 flight hours on large jets B737, A310, A330 and the MD-11.
+He became an airline pilot in 1986 and logged over 16.000 flight hours on B737, A310, A330 and MD-11 large jets.
 He was involved in pilot training as a Type Rating Instructor and Line Training Captain for the last 23 years of his pilot career.

 As a pilot-engineer, he has a passion for flight handling qualities, fly-by-wire and FFS motion control law design.